 The difference between being online and being physically among people, I saw in that moment, is a bit like the difference between pornography and sex: it addresses a basic itch, but it’s never satisfying.

-If we manage our time better so we spend time away from our devices in our spare time, then we’ll be interacting with real people.
+If we learn to manage our time better, so we spend time away from our devices in our spare time, then we’ll be interacting with real people.

 Track Your Time with the Best Mac Productivity Apps